Ronald Bassett: Personal life

 Bassett was born in London to George William Bassett, a bank clerk, and Louisa (Vine) Bassett.
 He attended high school in London, and while in the military married Ivy Owens on 21 November 1944.
 His first wife died and he later married Sylvia Cruttwell on 6 November 1956, and they had two children.

 Military

 Bassett joined the King's Royal Rifle Corps as a rifleman in 1938 and then transferred to the Royal Artillery as a gunner.
 In 1940 he transferred to the Royal Navy, where he worked in the communications branch.
 He served as a radio operator on the heavy cruiser HMS Norfolk during the Bismarck action and during the North African landings.
 Bassett was a radio operator on a landing craft during the Normandy invasion.
-As a non-commissioned officer during the Second World War he received the Distinguished Service Medal for bravery and resourcefulness.
+As a petty officer during the Second World War he received the Distinguished Service Medal for bravery and resourcefulness.
 He remained in the navy after the war, and served on an aircraft carrier in the Korean War zone.
 He retired from the navy in 1954 as commander.